fermiPy/dmsky/docs/install.rst

 instructions to modify your default matplotlibrc file (you can pick GTK or WX as an alternative).
-Specifically the ``TkAgg`` and ``macosx`` backends currently do not work on OSX if you upgrade matplotlib to the version required by fermipy.
-To get around this issue you can switch to the ``Agg`` backend at runtime before importing fermipy:
+Specifically the ``TkAgg`` and ``macosx`` backends currently do not work on OSX if you upgrade matplotlib to the version required by dmsky.
+To get around this issue you can switch to the ``Agg`` backend at runtime before importing dmsky:

 .. code-block:: bash